wrightmac/WeatherKit/README.md

 </table>
 The DHT22 is a low-cost, but accurate, digital temperature and humidity sensor.
 It has a captive humidity sensor and a thermistor for reading the ambient temperature.
 It is 3-5v tolerant for both the Vcc (power in) and digital signal line (pin 2).
 The pins are 1 -4, left to right, looking at the front (the grill side).
 <P>
-Arduino pin 2 is used in this sketch, but any other pin could be used on the Arudino.
+Arduino pin 2 is used in this sketch, but any other pin could be used.

 <P>
 <B>Wiring for the BMP280</B>